 During the fall quarter only, teaching assistants appointed 25 percent time or more may be eligible to apply for the TA loan program.

-For additional information, contact your graduate department or the Office of Graduate Studies.
+For additional information, contact your graduate department or the Graduate Division.

 Full-time graduate study and support requires enrollment in a minimum of twelve units each quarter.